rudyn2010/rudyn2010/README.md

 <br>

-<p> Please do not hesitate to contact me!
+<p> Please feel free to reach out and contact me!
 I'm eager to meet new people and connect with them! <p>
 <p align="center"> <a href="https://www.linkedin.com/in/rudy-nguyen-454b0a242/">LinkedIn</a> | <a href="https://www.instagram.com/_rudynguyen/?hl=en">Instagram</a> </p>